 1. It’s considered to be his most important work

 The Art of Painting is also known as “The Allegory of Painting” or “The Artist in His Studio.”
 It depicts the painter, who is most possibly Vermeer himself, as he sits in front of his easel as he paints a girl wearing a blue dress.

-While Vermeer’s “Girl With a Pearl Earring” is definitely his most famous work, The Art of Painting is considered to be his most important work.
+While Vermeer’s “Girl With a Pearl Earring” is definitely his most famous work, The Art of Painting is considered to be his most important work and one of the most famous Baroque paintings.
 Many critics see it as an allegory that comments on the role of artists in society.

 2. It’s one of Vermeer’s largest paintings

 Apart from being considered one of his finest and most important works of art, it’s also one of his largest.
 The Allegory of Painting has dimensions of 120 × 100 centimeters (47 × 39 inches).